A Broad and Balanced Curriculum

 North London Grammar School believes that every pupil should have access to a broad, balanced, relevant, and differentiated curriculum.
-Our curriculum is tailored to pupil interests and reflects the multicultural nature of our community.
+We tailor our curriculum to pupil interests and reflects the multicultural nature of our community.

-All our staff at NLGS are committed to providing a dynamic curriculum based on skills and knowledge pupils will need once they enter the world as young adults.
+We commit to providing a dynamic curriculum based on skills and knowledge of pupils.
+They will need it once they enter the world as young adults.
 Whether they choose to go on to further education, go directly into a training apprenticeship, or into employment, our curriculum pathways will prepare pupils for lifelong learning.

 Which years will the students be studying the core subjects for?

-In the first three years, Year 7 – 9, all students will follow our broad and balanced curriculum which will give them a good foundation in all key subjects as well as exposing them to new and exciting knowledge and ideas.
+In the first three years, Year 7 – 9, all students will follow our broad and balanced curriculum.
+This will give them a good foundation in all key subjects.
+It will also expose them to new and exciting knowledge and ideas.

 When will students be able to choose their option classes?

-During Year 9, pupils will be guided into making their options choices so they are directed onto learning pathways that respond to their needs and abilities, ensuring every individual has the best chance at achieving their goals.
+During Year 9, pupils will be guided into making their options choices.
+Hence they are directed onto learning pathways that respond to their needs and abilities, ensuring every individual has the best chance at achieving their goals.

 What type of exam entry options are available at your school

-We aim for the majority of our pupils to take GCSE or English Baccalaureate exams in Year 11 before entering our Sixth Form where we offer a wide range of AS and A Level Qualifications.
+We aim for the majority of our pupils to take GCSE or English Baccalaureate exams in Year 11 before entering our Sixth Form.
+We offer a wide range of AS and A Level Qualifications.
 However, we are also able to advise pupils who wish to follow other routes such as BTEC, vocational level 2 Diplomas, and Foundation Study Qualifications.

 Class learning objectives

-We aim to create a challenging environment that raises standards of achievement and the quality of teaching and learning in science and mathematics for all pupils, leading to whole school improvement in performance.
+We aim to create a challenging environment that raises standards of achievement and the quality of teaching and learning.
+This learning is in science and mathematics for all pupils, leading to whole school improvement in performance.

 Specialty in Science and Maths